 Dehydration can occur in children.
 Babies and toddlers who can’t express that they’re thirsty can become acutely dehydrated.
 Childhood illnesses accompanied by a fever, diarrhea, or vomiting also leave children vulnerable to dehydration.
 Be familiar with the warning signs of dehydration in toddlers.

 Both pregnancy and breastfeeding can also put you at a higher risk for dehydration.
-Hyperemesis gravidarum, a condition caused by pregnancy, can make it especially difficult to maintain proper hydration levels.
+Hyperemesis gravidarum, a condition caused by pregnancy, can make it

 If your doctor suspects you have chronic dehydration, they may run several tests.
 A simple physical exam test to check for any kind of dehydration is called a skin turgor test.
 This measures your skin’s elasticity, indicating if your fluid levels are healthy.
 By pinching your skin gently and observing how long it takes for your skin to regain its natural shape afterward, your doctor can get an indication of whether or not you’re dehydrated.